MONKTON AND PRESTWICK, Ayrshire

 View photographs of Monkton and Prestwick and the surrounding area.

-- The transcription of the section for Monkton and Prestwick from the National Gazetteer (1868) provided by Colin Hinson.
+- The transcription of the section for Monkton and Prestwick from the National Gazetteer of Great Britain and Ireland (1868) provided by Colin Hinson.

 Information about boundaries and administrative areas is available from A Vision of Britain through time.